shuairan/gTile/README.md

 -----

-**Settings:**
+**Additional Settings:**

-To configure gTile open the file extension.js go down to SETTINGS comments and edit this part of code:
+To configure gTile open the file extension.js
+go down to SETTINGS comments
+and edit this part of code:

     /*****************************************************************
                             SETTINGS